 1. Will this hurt our current financial situation?

 Dave and I currently have a healthy emergency fund, fully funded Roth IRA’s, and a few investments that have picked up steam over the past few years.
-Of course, we could always do more, but in general, we feel OK about where we are financially — and if an opportunity arose to splurge on something we really felt would be beneficial for our lives (like another bathroom renovation — hypothetically of course!), we could say “yes”.
+Of course, we could always do more, but in general, we feel OK about where we are financially, so if an opportunity arose to splurge on something we really felt would be beneficial for our lives, we could say “yes”.

 However, if we were aggressively trying to pay down debt, build an emergency fund, or save up for something specific (like a car or a family vacation), this might not be the time for a big splurge.